quantumomid/Atlas/README.md

 - Timed turns: the user has to return a response within a specified (i.e. 15 seconds) time period
 - Scoring: 10 points for naming a country correctly and 5 points for naming the capital city correctly
 - All countries named: if all countries have been named then the game finished and the user scores are tallied up
-- No choices left for letter: if all countries beginning with a specific letter have been named, then the user presented with such a letter has to instead name a country beginning with the next letter of the alphabet following said letter
+- No choices left for letter: if all countries beginning with a specific letter have been named, the next letter alphabetically is presented instead as the next question
 - Incorrect naming of country or capital city (including misspellings) results in loss of game
 - Played countries: at the end of the game, the user can view the list of countries that were played during the game
-- Possible countries: at the end of the game, the user can view a list of possible countries which they could have played
+- Possible countries: at the end of the game, the user can view a list of possible countries which they could have played for a letter if they got it wrong
-- Correct capital city: at the end of the game, a user who incorrectly named a capital city and view the correct response
+- Correct capital city: at the end of the game, a user who incorrectly named a capital city can view the correct response

 ## Data Architecture: How we set up our database